top of page

 If you've seen the movie, you might remember when Indiana faces off against the power of the crystal skulls, trying to make sense of something vast and otherworldly.
 It’s a perfect metaphor for what we do every day.

 In his quest, he isn’t just dealing with a physical relic, but with the psychic weight of knowledge that could shatter his mind if he isn’t careful.
+What happens to the KGB agent at the end is literally, mind-blowing!

 Crystal Skull